For in-house corporate and government legal teams and lawyers

 Q. Why is the Target set at a minimum of 20 hours per year for in-house lawyers?

-A. This number of hours was selected in consultation with the In-House Steering Committee as a realistic goal and appropriate benchmark.
+A. This number of hours was selected as a realistic goal and appropriate benchmark.
 It reflects what many in-house lawyers are already doing and takes into consideration the unique context for in-house legal professionals.
 The Centre has decided to take a staged approach to the Target for in-house lawyers and will review whether this hourly target should be raised to be aligned with other legal professionals in the future.

 Q. Is there a danger that in-house signatories will do 20 hours a year and no more?

 A. No. The Target requires signatories to use their best endeavours to do a minimum of 20 hours, but signatories are encouraged to do more.
 Many signatories outperform the Target.
 See Reports on the Target for signatories’ annual performance against the Target.